West Cornwall · TR18

 Typical single-storey rear extensions run twelve to twenty weeks on site; two-storey and wraparound projects sixteen to thirty weeks.

-Heamoor Extensions — common questions.
+Heamoor Extensions — local questions answered.

 - How long does the whole process take?